zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 build_only: <True|False> (default False)
-    If true, don't try to run the test even if the selected platform supports it.
+    If true, twister will not try to run the test even if the test is runnable on the platform.

+    This keyword is reserved for tests that are used to test if some code actually builds.
+A ``build_only`` test is not designed to be run in any environment and should not be testing any functionality, it only verifies that the code builds.

+    This option is often used to test drivers and the fact that they are correctly enabled in Zephyr and that the code builds, for example sensor drivers.
+Such test shall not be used to verify the functionality of the dritver.

 build_on_all: <True|False> (default False)
     If true, attempt to build test on all available platforms.